felipe0liveira/minimal-next-app/README.md

-# minimal-next-app
+# minimal-next-app (Javascript Boilerplate)
-This is a minimal react/next dependencies you'll need to start coding
+This is a minimal react/next dependencies you'll need to start coding.